will-clarke/.dotfiles/config/.config/nvim/README.md

 - make alt-j work in kitty too
 - make a way to change both vim & kitty colourschemes together (maybe called from nvim?)
 - Maybe think about how to use ChatGPT
+- Improve kitty shortcuts like how to go to the next tab

 - make an 'entire' text object